sheadawson/silverstripe-rateable/README.md

 ## Requirements

-Silverstripe 3.0
+Silverstripe 3.1

 ## Installation

-Clone / download the plugin into yourproject/rateable
+composer require sheadawson/silverstripe-ratable dev-master

-Apply the Rateable DataExtension to the Objects you want to rate. ie. in mysite/_config.php
+Apply the Rateable DataExtension to the Objects you want to rate. ie. in mysite/_config/config.yml

-	Object::add_extension('Page', Rateable);
+	Page:
+	  extensions:
+	    - Rateable

 Then in your templates you can use $RateableUI, when in the context of your rateable object to render the star rating UI